christso/crypto-investing-guide/README.md

 * Polkadot (DOT)
 * Binance Coin (BNB) - fuel for Binance Smart Chain (BSC)

-You might be attracted to trading some "questionable" coins, which Bitcoin maxis commonly refer to as "shitcoins".
+You might be attracted to trading some "questionable" altcoins, which Bitcoin maxis commonly refer to as "shitcoins".
 I do not recommend holding these coins for longer than a month or holding any amount that you cannot afford to lose completely.
-The price is driven mostly by speculation and does not satisify the [project evaluation criteria](#Project-Evaluation).
-The growth of shitcoins are a good indicator of new retail investors entering the market.
+The price is driven mostly by speculation, do not yet have enough traction, and do not satisfy the [project evaluation criteria](#Project-Evaluation).
+The price growth of altcoins are a good indicator of new retail investors entering the market who believe they missed out on BTC, so they buy "cheaper" coins.

 * Dogecoin (DOGE)
 * Litecoin (LTC)